-Defined benefit schemes are funded with the assets of the scheme held separately from those of the Company, in a separate trustee administered fund.
-Pension scheme assets are measured at fair value and liabilities are measured on an actuarial basis using the projected unit credit method.
-The actuarial valuations are prepared annually by a professionally qualified actuary employed within the Marsh & McLennan Companies, Inc. Group.
+The defined benefit plan is funded with assets held separately from those of the Company, in a separate trustee administered fund.
+Pension plan assets are measured at fair value and liabilities are measured on an actuarial basis using the projected unit credit method.
+The actuarial valuations are prepared annually by a professionally qualified actuary employed within the Marsh & McLennan Companies Group.

-The Company participates in defined benefit plans that share risks between entities under common control.
-The policy for charging the defined benefit costs is determined for each defined benefit plan based on an allocation of accounting liabilities for each member between the employers participating in the plan.
+The Company participates in a defined benefit plans that share risks between entities under common control.
+The policy for charging the defined benefit costs is determined for each section of the defined benefit plan based on an allocation of accounting liabilities for each member between the employers participating in the plan.
 The share of each plan's assets attributable to the Company is determined based on the Company's share of the accounting liabilities in the plan.